hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 # Useful Ways to Talk About of Art (Definitions, Part 2)

-**Note: I am currently considering substantial changes to this blog post based on feedback so far, perhaps wait before reading it. :)**

 In [Part 1](/2022/09/19/art-definitions.html) of this series of essays, I described problems with our commonplace ways of talking about art, and recommended avoiding the evaluative usage of "art."